jainsid07/Siddham-Jain/README.md

 4. Grocery
 5. Food items

-For classifying images, I implemented Convolutional Neural Network(CNN) model built on Keras and Tensorflow, [Transfer Learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/) method was used on [Places365](http://places2.csail.mit.edu/) dataset.
+For classifying images, Convolutional Neural Network(CNN) model built on Keras and Tensorflow was implemented.
+I used the method of [Transfer Learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/) on [Places365](http://places2.csail.mit.edu/) dataset which has images very similar to the shop images.
-I used [VGG-16](https://towardsdatascience.com/step-by-step-vgg16-implementation-in-keras-for-beginners-a833c686ae6c) arctitecture which was trained on Places365 dataset and fine-tuned it on ~8000 *kirana* shop images.
+I used pre-trained [VGG-16](https://towardsdatascience.com/step-by-step-vgg16-implementation-in-keras-for-beginners-a833c686ae6c) arctitecture and fine-tuned it on ~8000 *kirana* shop images.
 The best model had the accuracy of ~80%.